CiscoDevNet/webex-contact-center-widget-starter/CONTRIBUTING.md

 This repo can be forked as a base for your Webex Contact Center widget or simply used as a reference material .
 Feel free to treat this as a boilerplate project.

-## To integrate JS SDK

-To integrate contact center desktop sdk in the starter-kit-widget .
-Follow the below steps.

-  - `npm install @wxcc-desktop/sdk --save` <br>
-   or <br>
-   `yarn add @wxcc-desktop/sdk`

-  - Once you have installed the package in your project, include it in the appropriate component file following the ES6 import pattern:<br>
-    `import {Desktop} from "@wxcc-desktop/sdk"`

 ## Requirements

 To contribute to `@webex-contact-center-widget-starter`, you need to have [>=Node 8.10.0](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) installed globally on your machine.